Changelog

 • I decided to go back to bsddb, since Python 2.7 is/should be dead.

-• If your are running Python 3, please update your code to use bsddb instead of bsddb3.
+• If you are running Python 3, please update your code to use bsddb instead of bsddb3.

 The old practice was to do: